hamsterpellet/hello-world/README.md

 # hello-world

+Hamster's HelloWorld is the best library ever created in the world.

-Learning to use GitHub properly
+Learning to use GitHub properly here...